Skip to content

 4. Show inline connections only when you want them

-If you prefer less visual noise while drafting, you can toggle inline connections on demand using the command palette, then assign that command to a hotkey.
+If you prefer less visual noise while drafting, toggle inline connections on demand using the command palette, then assign that command to a hotkey if you use it often.

 A practical flow:

-2. Toggle inline on when you want to add links or check for duplicates.
+2. Toggle inline connections on when you want to add links, recover related context, or check repeated work.

 Workflow recipes